mjmartin62/mjmartin62/README.md

 🚀 **Engineer | Problem Solver | Systems Integrator**

-I'm a passionate engineer specializing in Python, embedded systems, and automation.
+I'm a curious engineer specializing in Python, embedded systems, and automation.
 With a knack for solving complex problems, I create innovative projects that bridge hardware and software seamlessly both for self exploration and professionally.

 ## 🌟 About Me

-- 🔭 Currently working on: Studying LLM behavior with a robotic arm
+- 🔭 Currently working on: Studying LLM behavior with a robotic articulator
-- 📚 Currently Learning: Sensor Fusion, Real-Time Systems, Embedded C and Python Optimization
+- 📚 Currently Learning: Sensor Fusion and Real-Time Systems
-- ⚡ Fun fact: I enjoy building physical systems that move autonomously
+- ⚡ Fun fact: I enjoy building physical systems that move and interact autonomously

 ## 🛠 Skills and Tools